berise/Qtorus/README.md

 HISTORY
 -------
-This game(torus) is initially started in 1998 with Qt(ver 0.98) to run in X-Windows as clone of a dos game named Torus(R).
-And then port it to Win32 with VWCL.
+I started to make this game with Qt 0.98 to run in X-Windows as a clone of dos game named Torus(R).
+And then port it to Win32 with VWCL uploaded to sourceforge as a [ktorus](https://sourceforge.net/projects/ktorus).
-Later on, I port it to use wxWidget and named it kTorus registered to sourceforce.net as a [ktorus](https://sourceforge.net/projects/ktorus).
+Later on, I port it to use wxWidget.